sjwedlund/sjwedlund/README.md

 - 👋 Hi, I’m @sjwedlund

-- 👀 I’m interested in Data Viz and Statistics
-- 🌱 I’m currently learning Python, SQL, Javascript, Tableau, and R
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... wedlundspring@gmail.com

 <!---
 sjwedlund/sjwedlund is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.